Parrots with an oil-based coating on their feathers produce less dust, while those with powder-based coatings produce more dust.

 - Chest discomfort

-You can treat this condition with medication.
-That will provide temporary relief as you work to limit your exposure.
+You can treat this condition with medication, providing temporary relief as you limit exposure.

 Reducing Your Parrot’s Lifespan

 If its cage isn’t properly cleaned and the dust isn’t removed, it’s not uncommon for parrots to fall ill.